gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add a library implementation that doesn't have output-related properties
 - Don't create tasks for generating library binary outputs
 - Allow output file to be specified in a binaries.all {} block
+- Install task does not copy pre-built libraries into the install image, and sets the appropriate path variables in the generated script.
+- Allow these to be set as toolchain specific linker args (ie -l and -L) as well.

 ### Open issues